JakeWharton/okhttp-idling-resource/README.md

 Download
 --------

-Note: This project only works with the unreleased OkHttp 3.4.0-SNAPSHOT and has not yet itself been released and is only available as a snapshot.
+Note: This project has not yet itself been released and is only available as a snapshot.

 ```groovy
 compile 'com.jakewharton.espresso:okhttp3-idling-resource:1.0.0-SNAPSHOT'